-- ensure that the needs of students with SEN are identified, assessed, provided for and regularly reviewed. - ensure that our curriculum planning, assessment methods and environment are responsive to the individual needs and disabilities of all pupils, ensuring that all pupils with SEN are offered full access to a broad, balanced and appropriate mainstream curriculum that sets high expectations for every child whatever their prior attainment. - provide for the individual needs of all students with SEN and ensure the progress of all children with SEN, alongside students who do not have SEN, when meaningful beneficial and purposeful for all, in order to maximize their achievement. - foster a sense of self-worth, self-confidence and self-awareness, enabling every child to maximise their inherent qualities and develop a positive attitude to life, achieving success. - identify the roles and responsibilities of staff in providing for children's special educational needs, including designating a teacher responsible for the coordinating of SEN provision i.e. SENCO and Lighthouse Phase Leader - work in partnership with parents to enable them to make an active, empowered and informed contribution to their son/daughter's education. - take the views, wishes and feelings of the young person into account, and involve them as fully as possible in decision making about their own education. - make effective use of support services.
+- ensure that the needs of students with SEN are identified, assessed, provided for and regularly reviewed. - ensure that our curriculum planning, assessment methods and environment are responsive to the individual needs and disabilities of all pupils, ensuring that all pupils with SEN are offered full access to a broad, balanced and appropriate mainstream curriculum that sets high expectations for every child whatever their prior attainment. - provide for the individual needs of all students with SEN and ensure the progress of all children with SEN, alongside students who do not have SEN, in order to maximize their achievement.
+Could we edit that sentence slightly as for some of our students they don't learn alongside children who do not have SEN. - foster a sense of self-worth, self-confidence and self-awareness, enabling every child to maximise their inherent qualities and develop a positive attitude to life, achieving success. - identify the roles and responsibilities of staff in providing for children's special educational needs, including designating a teacher responsible for the coordinating of SEN provision i.e. SENCO and Lighthouse Phase Leader - work in partnership with parents to enable them to make an active, empowered and informed contribution to their son/daughter's education. - take the views, wishes and feelings of the young person into account, and involve them as fully as possible in decision making about their own education. - make effective use of support services.